lprimeroo/saruftw.github.io.old/tech/_posts/2018-02-02-python-booster-pack-2.md

 3.77 ms ± 167 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
 ```

 The generator expressions are faster by a factor of  10<sup>3</sup> and 10<sup>6</sup> when it comes to the expression and iteration respectively.
-Generators are an amazing concept and replacing your list comprehensions with them can provide immense speed benefits.
+Generators is an amazing concept and replacing your list comprehensions with them can provide immense speed benefits.
 In most cases, just replace `[]` with `()` wherever you notice a list comprehension generating a series   (¯\\\_(ツ)\_/¯).

 ### Invoke class routines using strings

 This is interesting.
 Let's walk through an example to explain this.
-Suppose, you have a class as below and it has 4 private members (of course using the infamous double-underscore technique).
+Suppose, you have a class like the one below and it has 4 private members (of course using the infamous double-underscore technique).
 You also have getter functions written for it.
 Now, since the member variables are private, we cannot certainly access them using `object.__member`.
 However, accessing them using the getter function is straightforward (`object.getter_for_member()`).

 ```py
 class Demo():